bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-03-21-ssd-single-shot-multibox-detector.md

 **Task:**

 1. The paper has been implemented using Caffe.
 Your job is to implement the core model using Keras, Tensorflow or PyTorch on any one of the above datasets.
-2. Compare it with state of the art-models
+2. Compare your results with the state of the art-models.

 **ID :** 23